A Ghost Story for Christmas: Home media

 A Warning to the Curious, The Signalman and Miller's Whistle and I'll Come to You were released as individual VHS cassettes and Region 2 DVDs by the British Film Institute in 2002 and 2003.
 A number of the adaptations were made available in Region 4 format in Australia in 2011 and The Signalman is included as an extra on the Region 1 American DVD release of the 1995 BBC production of Hard Times.
 For Christmas 2011, the BFI featured the complete 1970s films in their Mediatheque centres.

 The BFI released the complete set of Ghost Story for Christmas films plus related works such as both versions of Whistle and I'll Come to You on Region 2 DVD in 2012, in five volumes as well as a box set, in celebration of the 150th anniversary of M. R. James's birth.
 The following year, an expanded boxset featuring Robert Powell and Michael Bryant narrating M. R. James in the series Classic Ghost Stories (1986) and Spine Chillers (1980) respectively.

 Mark Gatiss's films The Tractate Middoth, The Dead Room, Martin's Close and The Mezzotint were released together on DVD as "Ghost Stories" in October 2022.

 The first three Ghost Story for Christmas films plus both versions of Whistle and I'll Come to You (1968 and 2010) were remastered from the original film negatives by the BFI and released on Blu-ray disc as Ghost Stories for Christmas: Volume 1 in December 2022.
 The remaining five Ghost Story for Christmas films plus A View From A Hill (2005) and Number 13 (2006) were released as Ghost Stories for Christmas: Volume 2 in November 2023.

-A Blu-Ray release from the BBC entitled Ghost Stories: The Collection is set to be released on 1 January 2026, featuring the Mark Gatiss film's The Tractate Middoth, The Dead Room, Martin's Close, The Mezzotint, Lot No. 249, and Woman of Stone.
-Whether the 2025 Christmas Ghost story, The Room in the Tower, will be included is yet to be announced.
+A Blu-ray release from the BBC entitled A Ghost Story for Christmas: The Collection is set to be released on 7 September 2026, featuring the Mark Gatiss films The Tractate Middoth, The Dead Room, Martin's Close, The Mezzotint, Count Magnus, Lot No. 249, Woman of Stone, and The Room in the Tower.